dwhswenson/hyperblazer-net/_drafts/moving-from-drupal-to-jekyll.md

 Now that the website is based on Jekyll, it is easily transferred anywhere.
 The code repositories could either be opened and put on GitHub, or there are ways to

+---

+Some notes on getting Jekyll running on BlueHost.
+They really don't make it easy, since they have ancient versions of a lot of software.
+In particular, Jekyll requires a version of Ruby that has been released sometime in the last 5 years.

+Now, my standard package manager is `conda`, which makes it easy for me to install things.
+But it seemed to have a problem with Ruby, based on the fact that the installed glibc is even more ancient glibc 4.12 (conda's ruby package seems to require 2.17, released in 2012).

+So I got mixed up with a second package manager, Linuxbrew, which specifically promises to make it easy to install a new glibc.
+(Older conda-based approaches were seriously problematic.)
+Unfortunately, it seemed that it wasn't quite as easy as claimed to install a new glibc with my system's built-in gcc (even though it was version 4.4, which is supposed to be supported).
+It kept complaining

+    Error: glibc cannot be built with any available compilers.
+    Install Clang or brew install gcc

+And `brew install gcc` gave the same complaint.

+So what I ended up doing was to install gcc-4.8 using conda, and then install everything else (ruby, glibc) using brew.
+From there, it was straightforward to install Jekyll.